cinemagoer/cinemagoer/docs/usage/access.rst

 .. note::

-   Since release 3.4, the :file:`imdbpy.cfg` configuration file is available, so that you can set a system-wide (or per-user) default.
-The file is commented with indication of the location where it can be put, and how to modify it.
+   The :file:`cinemagoer.cfg` configuration file lets you set a system-wide, per-user, or current-directory default.
+The legacy :file:`imdbpy.cfg` name is also recognized, but :file:`cinemagoer.cfg` takes precedence at each searched location.
+See the commented sample configuration for the complete discovery order and available options.

-  If no :file:`imdbpy.cfg` file is found (or is not readable or it can't be parsed), 's3' will be used as the default.
+   If no configuration file is found (or no file can be read and parsed), ``s3`` is used by default.
+Exceptions are re-raised by default; set ``reraiseExceptions = off`` to retain errors only in the log.
+Configuration comments start with ``#`` or ``;``.

 See :ref:`s3` for setup and usage details.